dinhduongdev/Flight-Booking-Management/README.md

 ## Features

-- Signup, login with google oauth
+- Signup, login with google oauth.
 - Randomize avatar for new users (Cloudinary)
 - Reset password with token-based email verification
 - Search for flights based on routes and dates